hibaymj/writingaboutthings/your-security-flaws-are-intentional.md

-# Your API Security flaws are intentional.
+# Your API Security Flaws are Intentional
 ## A secure API is intentionally designed, if you’re having API security issues then your API design is the problem.

 Drip.
 Drip.
 Drip.
 Drip.
 Your eyes spring open.
 Everything is dark.
 You frantically look around for whatever woke you up.
 The faucet is leaking.
 Again.
 No matter how new, expensive, or well maintained that faucet just leaks.
-It’s designed that way.
+It’s _designed_ that way.
+The same is true for security flaws in your API designs.

 Don’t worry, this isn’t a conspiracy theory.
 The faucet companies aren’t out to drive you mad.
 It’s just a design flaw.
 Their faucet has specific manufacturing tolerances to keep prices low.
 An inner seal is a on the small side of acceptable, while the outer seal is on the bigger side.
 You tighten everything up.
 But you know it’s going to happen again.
 The design is flawed, and your faucet leaks.